wleightond/humusha/README.md

-# README
+# Humusha: Ontology Design Pattern Substitution in FOL Ontologies Proof-of-Concept Tool

+A proof-of-concept tool for substituting ontology design patterns in first-order logic ontologies encoded in clif.

+It includes pattern specifications in `config.json`, test ontologies in `test_files/`, and the raw result data in `/output/`

+## Usage

-to get a shell environment with the required packages (requires [nix](https://nixos.org/)):
+To get a shell environment with the required packages (requires [nix](https://nixos.org/)):

     nix develop
     make utils

-to make the binaries that find satisfied formulae
+To make the binaries that find satisfied formulae

     ./build_instance_finders.py
     # OR